-Refurbishment of the existing Mengapur processing plant to process 1,000t of sulfide ore per day (Phase 1) commenced in March 2013.
-The Company has been able to utilise a small pilot plant for R&D purposes since the refurbishment has commenced, resulting in the project being put on hold during the September 2013 quarter (33% complete), subject to the completion of further R&D laboratory test work.
+Refurbishment of the existing Mengapur processing plant to process 1,000t of sulphide ore per day (Phase 1) commenced in March 2013.
+The Company has been able to this existing plant as a small pilot plant for R&D purposes since the refurbishment has commenced, resulting in the sulphide processing project plans being put on hold during the September 2013 quarter (33% complete), subject to additional R&D laboratory test work.